Increases in plants productivity

 Increasing economic yield

-Due to the improvement in productivity and the quality of the products obtained, the economic value of crops has also shot up in 25 years, according to information provided by the Ministry of Agriculture.
+Due to improvement in productivity and in quality of the products obtained, the economic value of crops has also shot up in 25 years, according to information provided by the Spanish Ministry of Agriculture.

 This means a significant increase in income for farmers.

 In a country like Spain, improvements designed to get more product without increasing water consumption are particularly important.
 In this sense, optimising the use of this scarce resource is particularly significant.

 The value obtained by yield per cubic metre of water used has increased in just over 30 years by 19% in the case of wheat, 63% for tomatoes, 75% for oranges, 215% for olives, etc.

 The tons of CO2 released into the atmosphere per kilo of product have dropped substantially in the last 30 years.
 In the case of corn, it went down 34%, while oranges went down 40%, 42% for olives, and 24% for tomato.

 There have also been important energy savings in the last thirty years.
 In the case of wheat, wheat production per mega joule of energy consumed went up 57%, 50% for corn, 70% for olives, and 35% for tomato.